mar1akc/LJ7_in_2D_free_energy_and_diffusion_matrix/README.md

 NBUMPS_MAX 50000 // the total number of Gaussian bumps
 KAPPA = 100.0 // the spring constant for the restraining potential

-**Remark.** Note that even if you are planning to compute the free energy and the diffusion matrix at a different value of BETA, it still makes sense to tun well-tempered metadynamics at BETA = 5.0 because the bumps are used only for biasing the trajectory to be binned and then unbiased.
+**Remark.** Note that even if you are planning to compute the free energy and the diffusion matrix at a different value of $\beta$, it still makes sense to tun well-tempered metadynamics at $\beta = 5$ because the bumps are used only for biasing the trajectory to be binned and then unbiased.

-Output directory: GBumpsData
+> Output directory: GBumpsData
-Output file: GbumpsData/GaussianBumps_beta5.txt
+> Output file: GbumpsData/GaussianBumps_beta5.txt

 **Steps 2, 3, 4.**
 Run the code LJ7in2D_bicubicFE_binning.c.
 Compile command:

-gcc LJ7in2D_bicubicFE_binning.c -lm -O3
+> gcc LJ7in2D_bicubicFE_binning.c -lm -O3

 Input directory: GBumpsData
 This code reads the input file

 char fpot_name[] = "GBumpsData/GaussianBumps_beta5.txt";

- where beta is BETA assigned in line 17.
 The trajectory consists of 1e9 time steps.
 The run takes approximately 40 minutes.
 This code outputs several files.